biography

 At the Staatstheater Nürnberg he sang the title role of Wolfgang Rihm’s Jakob Lenz (Director: Tilman Knabe), Telemann’s Pimpinone and the Pirate King in Sullivan’s The Pirates of Penzance (Director: Christian Brey).

 After his successful debut at Gärtnerplatz in Munich as Ollendorf (Der Bettelstudent) he has been engaged to sing Prince Ypsheim (Wiener Blut) and for the reopening of the house in 2017 the part of Zeta in The Merry Widow.
 He also sang the part of Popoff in the operetta The Chocolate Soldier by Oscar Straus (Director: Peter Konwitschny).
-Presently, he sings Bartolo in Rossini’s Il Barbiere di Siviglia (Director: Josef E. Köpplinger).
+He sang Bartolo in Rossini’s Il Barbiere di Siviglia (Director: Josef E. Köpplinger) in Munich as well as at the Nationaltheater Mannheim.

 » deutsche Version